 We’re 100% transparent about the experiments.
 Every growth team has an Airtable that’s open for the rest of the company to view.

-It’s easy to run an experiment because another company or product is doing it, but if our experiments aren’t based on our own hypothesis about our users, we’ll just be trying random things without a clear reason.
+It’s easy to justify running an experiment because another company is doing it in their app, but if our experiments aren’t based on our own hypothesis about our users and their customer journey, we’ll just be trying random things without a clear reason.

 So we start by forming a hypothesis which states what we believe to be true about our customers.
 This hypothesis forms the basis of the experiment ideas we brainstorm and the overall design of our experiment.